 In my opinion, the new look & feel looks very appealing to young girls (it’s very cool) so it will surely make them interested in joining the organization.

-The 5th example on my list is the new symbol and new identity for Visa, done by Mucho.
+The 5th example on my list is the new symbol and new identity for Visa, done by Mucho

 Visa probably needs no introduction—most of us know it as a credit card company.